apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 1. `test.fs.s3n.name` : the URL of the bucket for S3n tests
 1. `test.fs.s3a.name` : the URL of the bucket for S3a tests
+1. `fs.contract.test.fs.s3n` : the URL of the bucket for S3n filesystem contract tests
+1. `fs.contract.test.fs.s3a` : the URL of the bucket for S3a filesystem contract tests

 The contents of each bucket will be destroyed during the test process: do not use the bucket for any purpose other than testing.
 Furthermore, for